Alexander Lukashenko: First term (1994–2001)

 In February 1995, Lukashenko announced his intention to hold a referendum.
 For the young democratic republic, this raised the controversial issue of the Russification of Belarus.
 Lukashenko said he would press ahead with the referendum regardless of opposition in the Supreme Council and threatened to suspend its activities if it did not agree to hold the referendum.
 On 11 April 1995, a vote was held in parliament on calling a referendum on four issues proposed by Lukashenko: 1) granting Russian the status of a state language, 2) changing state symbols, 3) on economic integration with Russia, and 4) on giving the president the right to dissolve parliament.
 The deputies rejected all the issues, except for that which regarded economic integration with Russia.
 It is unclear whether the president had legal power to call referendums independently, and if so, whether they would be binding.
 Lukashenko stated that the referendum would be held despite the rejection by the deputies.

 In protest, 19 out of a total of 238 deputies of the Belarusian Popular Front led by Zianon Pazniak and the Belarusian Social Democratic Assembly led by Oleg Trusov (b. Алег Анатолевіч Трусаў) began a hunger strike in the parliamentary meeting room and stayed there overnight on the night of 11–12 April.
 At night, under the pretext of a bomb threat, unidentified law enforcement personnel attacked and forcibly expelled the deputies.
 Lukashenko stated that he personally ordered the evacuation for security purposes.
 The Supreme Council agreed to hold the referendum on 13 April, and in May 1995, Belarusian authorities held a referendum on the four issues.
-The Parliamentary Assembly of the Organization for Security and Co-operation in Europe found neither the referendum nor the 1995 Belarusian parliamentary election, which took place in the same month, to have met the minimal requirements for free and fair elections.
+The Parliamentary Assembly of the Organisation for Security and Co-operation in Europe found neither the referendum nor the 1995 Belarusian parliamentary election, which took place in the same month, to have met the minimal requirements for free and fair elections.